 Zermatt is following the national Swiss initiative to become an attractive mountain biking destination, by building infrastructure and facilities for biking enthusiasts.
 As a result it is increasingly becoming popular as a summer mountain biking destination, and with access to three mountains it is easy to see why.
 Indeed Zermatt in the summer is as busy as it is in winter and there are many more activities on offer than on a typical summer holiday.

-As a result Zermatt welcomes, for the first time in Switzerland, the Enduro World Series in 2019 and 2020.
-From 18th to 22nd September 2019 the 8th and last stage of the Enduro World Series (EWS) will complete at the foot of the Matterhorn, where the finale and awards ceremony will take place.
+As a result Zermatt welcomes the Enduro World Series in 2020, as it did in 2019 for the first time in Switzerland.
+From 28th to 30th August 2020 the 8th and last stage of the Enduro World Series (EWS) will complete at the foot of the Matterhorn, where the finale and awards ceremony will take place.

 Mountain Biking: Something for everyone